esluyter/ESTimeline/README.md

   - click ok
   - you will hear the timelines on this track play with reverb, other tracks not
   - use its slot on the mixer interface to tune levels

+Automating mixer levels, send levels, and fx parameters left as an exercise, for now...

 ### Using Routine clips:
 - shift-R to make a Routine clip, double click to edit